Class Attendance Policy

 The expectation for all of our registered Summer Programs students is that they will behave in a professional and responsible manner.
 Though our faculty and staff want to encourage an environment of fun and exploration, it is important that their time spent preparing for and teaching their courses is met with respect.
 Students are expected to attend all of their courses, including electives.

 The only instances where a student will be excused from their classes is if the student is too sick to participate.
-If a student is feeling ill, they should plan to visit the Nurses' Station, located 167 Massachusetts Ave.
+If a student is feeling ill, they should plan to see a nurse at the Campus Triage Center.
 The nurses on staff will assist all registered Berklee Summer Programs students and will provide the equivalent of a doctor's note for students to give to professors as needed.

 For students living on campus, the only instances where a student will be excused from their nightly curfew check is if the student needs urgent medical attention that draws them away from campus or if there is an emergency situation in their family.